 Both The Home Depot and Lowe’s perform a hard credit inquiry when you apply for one of their store credit cards.
 A hard inquiry is the type of credit check that can lower your credit score.
 There are three major credit reporting bureaus — Experian, Equifax, and TransUnion.
 Both stores utilize all three bureaus to conduct credit inquiries when processing credit card applications, customer service representatives from the credit services departments of The Home Depot and Lowe’s said.

 We spoke with multiple representatives from The Home Depot’s credit services department and all said that the application system chooses a credit bureau at random during the application process.
 That means there is no way to know before applying which of the three bureaus the system will use for your credit check.
 Approval for a Home Depot credit card is primarily determined by your credit score, the credit services representatives said, though they would not provide a minimum credit score required for approval.
-The Home Depot’s store credit cards are issued through Citigroup; Citigroup’s consumer credit cards department was unable to provide any additional information about the application and credit check process.
+The Home Depot’s store credit cards are issued through Citigroup and can be used anywhere; Citigroup’s consumer credit cards department was unable to provide any additional information about the application and credit check process.

 We also contacted Lowe’s credit center and multiple representatives confirmed that Lowe’s has a similar credit check process to The Home Depot.
 When processing Lowe’s credit card applications, a credit check is randomly pulled from Experian, Equifax, or TransUnion.
 However, Lowe’s credit center representatives said store credit card approval is based on your payment history, credit history, and debt-to-income ratio, in addition to your credit score.
 Lowe’s store credit cards are issued through Synchrony Bank; Synchrony Bank was unable to provide any additional information about the application and credit check process.